ApryseSDK/pdftron-flutter/doc/api/API.md

 ```

 #### deleteAllAnnotations
-Deletes all annotations in the current document exclude links and widgets.
+Deletes all annotations in the current document, excluding links and widgets.

 Returns a Future.